Scratch Station

 - Tall ramp with a retaining strap

-However, if you are building a scratch station for general use, or if you want the flexibility to use any size of pad in the future, you’ll need a universal scratch pad holder.
+However, if you are building a scratch station for general use, or if you want the flexibility to use any size of pad in the future, consider installing a universal scratch pad holder.

 Mounting the scratch pad holder